-- 1. The current edition (and amendments as issued) of Transportation of Natural and Other Gas by Pipeline: Minimum Federal Safety Standards: Part 192, Title 49 of the Code of Federal Regulations (Federal Code). - 2.
-The current edition (and amendments as issued) of Liquefied Natural Gas Facilities: Federal Safety Standards: Part 193, Title 49 of the Code of Federal Regulations (Federal Code). - (c) Any such plant and its facilities which were designed and constructed prior to March 3, 1986 shall be subject to all the provisions of the Federal Code herein adopted by reference, including effective dates set forth in the Federal Code.
-When existing facilities are replaced, relocated or significantly altered, the siting, design and construction requirements of the Federal Code sections cited above in (b)1 and 2 shall apply. - (d) The Natural Fuel Gas Code (ANSI Z223.1/NFPA 54) shall apply to the construction, maintenance and all phases of operation of gas utility plant facilities which are beyond the scope of the Federal Code sections cited above in (b)1 and 2.
+1. Transportation of Natural and Other Gas by Pipeline: Minimum Federal Safety Standards 49 CFR Part 192; and

+2. Liquefied Natural Gas Facilities: Federal Safety Standards 49 CFR Part 193.

+(c) Any such plant and its facilities which were designed and constructed prior to March 3, 1986 shall be subject to all the provisions of the Federal Code herein adopted by reference, including effective dates set forth in the Federal Code.
+When existing facilities are replaced, relocated or significantly altered, the siting, design and construction requirements of the Federal Code sections cited above in (b)1 and 2 shall apply.